BizTalk Mapper Extensions UtilityPack is now available for BizTalk Server 2016

 Parameters

-The functoid takes one mandatory input parameters:
+The functoid takes one mandatory input parameter:

-1. String value to be returned out
+1. String value to be returned

-The output of the functoid is the string set in the output, Example: “P0011
+The output of the functoid is the string set in the output.
+Example: P0011.

 String ToTitleCase functoid